Saas46/LoginSystem/README.md

 ### Prerequisites

+ - PHP
+ - MYSQL
+ OR
+ - MAMP/WAMP.

-PHP, MYSQL OR MAMP/WAMP.
-Database config can set on Core/Database/Config
+ Database config can set on Core/Database/Config.

+To Generate SQL Table there is homestead.sql in root folder

 #### Tree Structure of Application
 ```